 At the end of the DIY, you will see not only how easy this washable backsplash is to install, but also how easy it is to change it when you fancy a new design.
 There are examples of making waterproof wallpaper splashbacks in the bathroom, plus other wallpaper decorating ideas for the home.

-In the UK my friends say the word backsplash the other way around, as splashback.
-Having been bought up in 2 cultures, I’m happy using the word either way around.
+In the UK my friends say the word backsplash, the other way around, splashback.
+Having been bought up in 2 cultures, I’m happy using the word either way.

 I know you can get washable vinyl wallpaper, which is sometimes used as a kitchen backsplash, but they are limited in designs.
 With this method, we use for making a wallpaper kitchen backsplash you can use any wallpaper.
 It doesn’t have to be waterproof either.